rlautan/recras-wordpress-plugin/readme.txt

 **Self install**

+1. Download the zip file containing the plugin and extract it somewhere to your hard drive
 1. Upload the `recras-wordpress-plugin` folder to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress

+**Using Composer**

+1. Type `composer require recras/recras-wordpress-plugin` in your terminal
+1. The plugin will automatically be installed in the `/wp-content/plugins/` directory by using Composer Installers
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==